 - East Austin Murals

-- Best Budget Hostel in East Austin: Native Hostel
+- Budget Hostel in East Austin: Native Hostel

-- Best Mid-Range Hotel in East Austin: East Austin Hotel
+- Mid-Range Hotel in East Austin: East Austin Hotel

-- Best Luxury Hotel in East Austin: Arrive Austin
+- Luxury Hotel in East Austin: Arrive Austin

-- Best Vacation Rental in East Austin: This Hidden Gem in East Downtown Austin
+- Vacation Rental Option in East Austin: This Hidden Gem in East Downtown Austin

 - Best Campsite near East Austin: McKinney Falls State Park